ansys/pysystem-coupling/CONTRIBUTING.md

 are thoroughly familiar with this guide before attempting to contribute to PySystemCoupling.

-The following contribution information is specific to {project-name}.
+The following contribution information is specific to PySystemCoupling.

 [Contributing]: https://dev.docs.pyansys.com/how-to/contributing.html